neon99999/digitalGardenNeon/src/site/notes/Digital Garden/WHAT - WHY - HOW.md

 - **Zettelkasten Method**: My site roughly follows the Zettelkasten method, organizing and connecting thoughts like a personal Wikipedia for ideas.

-- **Tech Behind This**: Using Obsidian, along with Ole Eskild Steensen's "Digital Garden" plugin and Vercel for hosting.
+- **Tech Behind This**: Using Obsidian, along with [Ole Eskild Steensen's](https://ko-fi.com/oleeskild)"Digital Garden" plugin and Vercel for hosting.

 #### My Perspective on Content and Sharing